plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 #### Initialize Presentation Functions

 Each of these elements needs to identify the Presentation Function it wants to use.
-HTML supports application-defined `data-*` attributes, so these examples introduce the custom `data-jivs-presentation` attribute for that purpose.
+Jivs SimpleDom uses the custom `data-jivs-presentation` attribute for that purpose.

 `data-jivs-role` identifies what the element does. `data-jivs-presentation` names how that element presents validation.